28 Apr Basement Air Purifiers That Work

 That looks like too much money on filters alone.
 But believe me, this thing delivers.
 If you want a basement that smells like a well-taken-care-of space, grab this thing.
 I’m certain you’ll love your purchase for years.
 No matter how big your basement might be, this machine doesn’t disappoint.

 Still, I feel this machine should be Wi-Fi enabled.
 It should also be Amazon Alexa compatible.
 But it’s not.
-However, it does an extremely good job purifying the air.
+However, it does an extremely good job improving air quality.
 Its exceptional performance sort of compensates for these inadequacies.
 Plus, lacking these smart features doesn’t make the unit one bit less effective.

 Editor’s Rating: (4 / 5)

 The AHAM-rated and Energy Star certified Medify MA-40 is the smaller version of the MA-112.
 But unlike the MA-112, the MA-40 counts on only 3 filters to do the job.
-It features a prefilter, a HEPA filter (H13), and a substantial gaseous pollutants eliminator.
+It features a prefilter, a HEPA filter (H13), and a substantial gaseous pollutants eliminator (activated carbon filter).
 These filers are all the help you need to address particulates as well as VOCs and odors.
 And that includes tobacco smoke odors.

 With a CADR of 330, this unit flexes its muscles to offer 2 air changes per hour in spaces as large as 800 square feet.
 It works best in medium-sized basements.
 But do you have asthma or seek to wrest power from nasty allergies?
 Do you also spend a considerable amount of time in the basement (freelancer?)?
 If yes, then 2 air circulations won’t be good enough for you.